How NIU Invests in You: Our Financial Aid Programs

 Considered a kind of gift-aid that doesn’t have to be repaid, scholarships can be need-based, merit-based or competitive.

-- NIU Merit Scholarships: Awarded automatically, based on the test scores and GPA submitted in an incoming undergraduate’s application for admission.
+- NIU Merit Scholarships: Awarded automatically, based on the academic credentials submitted with your incoming undergraduate application for admission.

 - NIU Competitive Scholarships: NIU’s primary resource for additional scholarships for continuing sophomores, juniors and seniors.
 See filing deadlines and apply at niu.edu/myscholarships.

 - AIM HIGH and NIU Partner Scholarships: Awarded to incoming students from Illinois based on state income guidelines and merit.
-Complete a FAFSA by NIU’s priority deadline of Dec.
+Complete your FAFSA by NIU’s priority deadline of Dec.
 1 to be considered.

 Students who demonstrate financial need or other eligibility may receive a type of gift-aid that does not have to be repaid — federal, state and NIU grants.